natisaver/Movie-Booking-System/README.md

-# Getting Started with MOBLIMA App
+# Getting Started with MOBLIMA
 SSP3 Group 3

 ## In the project directory, you can run: